Margie Moran: Early life and education

-Moran was born on 15 September 1953 in Manila, Philippines, to lawyer Francis Gonzalez Morán and Rosario McIlvain Roxas.

-Her father Francis Morán was the son of Chief Justice Manuel Morán and Nieves Gonzalez de Morán, a granddaughter of Don Francisco Gonzalez y Reinado, owner of the legendary 39,000-hectare Hacienda Esperanza that included the municipalities of Santa Maria, Santo Tomas, Rosales and San Quintin, extending through the rest of Pangasinan and the provinces of Tarlac and Nueva Ecija.

-Her mother Rosario "Charo" Roxas is one of three children born to Manuel Roxas, fifth president of the Philippines, and Juanita Muriedas McIlvain.
+Maria Margarita Roxas Moran was born on 15 September 1953 in Manila, Philippines, to lawyer Francis Gonzalez Morán and Rosario McIlvain Roxas.
+Her father was the son of Chief Justice Manuel Morán and Nieves Gonzalez de Morán, a granddaughter of Don Francisco Gonzalez y Reinado, owner of the 39,000-hectare Hacienda Esperanza that covered the municipalities of Santa Maria, Santo Tomas, Rosales and San Quintin, extending through the rest of Pangasinan and the provinces of Tarlac and Nueva Ecija.
+Her mother is one of three children born to Manuel Roxas, fifth president of the Philippines, and Juanita Muriedas McIlvain.
 Her siblings are Consuelo Roxas-Javellana and Manuel "Manny" Roxas, Jr.

-She graduated high school from St. Theresa's College and attended college at Maryknoll College (now Miriam College).
+Moran graduated high school from St. Theresa's College and attended college at Maryknoll College (now Miriam College).
 Prior to joining the Miss Universe pageant, she modeled part-time for the fashion designer, Auggie Cordero.

 Moran holds a degree in business administration from Boston University, and a masters in development management from SOAS University of London.

 Pageantry

-She won the right to represent the country in the Miss Universe pageant in Athens, Greece after winning the Binibining Pilipinas competition in 1973.
+Moran won the right to represent the country in the Miss Universe pageant in Athens, Greece, after winning the Binibining Pilipinas competition in 1973.
 Moran said that she entered the contest because of the incessant urgings of friends and family.
-The 19-year-old, 5 ft 6 in beauty ultimately won the Miss Universe 1973 title and also garnered the Miss Photogenic award.
+Moran, then-19 years old with a height of 5 ft 6 in, ultimately won the Miss Universe 1973 title and also garnered the Miss Photogenic award.
 She is one of the only four Miss Universe winners to also win Miss Photogenic, the others being Margareta Arvidsson, Janelle Commissiong, and Denise Quiñones.